yunlongcaolab/DeepCoV/README.md

 conda activate deepcov
 sbatch predict/predict.sh
 ```
-then the results could be found at predict/results for downstream analysis.
-(Expected run time: ~10min for major strain set)
+then the results could be found at predict/results for downstream analysis (Expected run time: ~10min for major strain set).
-for training, set `MODE=run_train` and rewrite the corresponding config.yaml (e.g use_to_evaluate_checkpoint_path: null,dataset_csv_name: TrainVal.csv).
+For training, set `MODE=run_train` and rewrite the corresponding config.yaml (e.g use_to_evaluate_checkpoint_path: null,dataset_csv_name: TrainVal.csv).

 ### Evaluation & Analysis: